votca/votca/papers/v2024/paper.md

 Next to strengthening the coarse-graining functionality of VOTCA, another major development direction taken since 2015 is the addition of explicit quantum-mechanical modules aiming at the simulation of static and dynamic properties of electronically excited states in complex molecular environments using multiscale frameworks.
 Specifically, the VOTCA-XTP part provides an open-source implementation of many-body Green's functions methods (known as $GW$-BSE) with the capability of linking this quantum-mechanical description of a molecular system to a classical (microelectrostatic) environment model and to perform rate-based dynamic simulations with kinetic Monte-Carlo.
 Basic $GW$-BSE functionality in molecular settings has also more recently been supported in other packages, such as Turbomole [@turbomole], ADF [@ADF2001], PySCF [@pyscf], or MOLGW [@molgw], but these are either commercial or do not provide links to a multiscale framework for complex environments and dynamics.

 ## Coarse-Graining
-In the coarse-graining part of VOTCA, VOTCA-CSG, we made a lot of improvements to the IMC method and have added a new iterative approach the so-called iterative integral equation (IIE) method, which are both described in detail below and in reference therein.
+In the coarse-graining part of VOTCA, VOTCA-CSG, we made a lot of improvements to the inverse Monte Carlo (IMC) method and have added a new iterative approach the so-called iterative integral equation (IIE) method, which are both described in detail below and in reference therein.

-### IMC updates
+### Inverse Monte Carlo updates
-The inverse Monte-Carlo Method (IMC) introduced by Lyubartsev and Laaksonen in 1995 [@lyubartsev_calculation_1995] is a structure-based coarse graining method, whose goal it is to find an effective pair potential between particles, which reproduces the radial distribution function (RDF) of a reference system (ref) at the coarse grained (CG) resolution.
+The inverse Monte-Carlo Method introduced by Lyubartsev and Laaksonen in 1995 [@lyubartsev_calculation_1995] is a structure-based coarse graining method, whose goal it is to find an effective pair potential between particles, which reproduces the radial distribution function (RDF) of a reference system (ref) at the coarse grained (CG) resolution.
 IMC has been part of VOTCA since its first release.
 In the original implementation the pair potential was determined by iteratively solving a set of linear equations:
 \begin{equation}
 \label{solve_imc_orig}
 (A^TA)\Delta U_{ij} = A^T(g_{ij}^{n-1} - g_{ij}^{ref}),